Doctorate of Business Administration - Frequently asked questions

 General

-The MBA is designed to equip students with a broad set of business skills, and involves the study of core business school subjects that are transferable to multiple arenas.
+In contrast, the MBA is designed to equip students with a broad set of business skills, and involves the study of core business school subjects that are transferable to multiple arenas.
 Typically, it does not involve in-depth research in one area of interest.

 The DBA and PhD are academically equivalent in that both entail a rigorous course of study and typically culminate in the defense of a doctoral dissertation.

-AU is fully accredited by the Government of Alberta and reports to the Government of Alberta through the Ministry of Advanced Education and Technology.
-For full information on AU accreditation, see our main campus web site
+Domestically, AU is fully accredited by the Government of Alberta, reports to the Government of Alberta through the Ministry of Advanced Education and Technology, and is evaluated by the Campus Alberta Quality Council, an arms-length quality assurance agency.
+For more information on AU accreditation, see our main campus website.

-In order to be successful in this program and an online learning environment, you need to:
+To be successful in this program and an online learning environment, you need to:

 - Be a self-motivated and self-directed learner;

-- Have the time management skills necessary to balance work, study and family commitments;
+- Have the time management skills necessary to balance work, study, and family commitments;

 - Have a strong interest in applied research;